marmelab/coPostgresQuery/README.md

 #### Configuration

 - table: the table name
-- fields: list of fields to insert
+- writableFields: list of fields that can be set
 - returnFields: list of fields exposed in the result of the query

 #### Parameters